-All Other Fees: No other fees were paid to Deloitte & Touche in either fiscal year 2013 or fiscal year 2012.
+All Other Fees: No other fees were billed by or paid to Deloitte & Touche in either fiscal year 2016 or fiscal year 2015.

 Our Audit Committee annually approves each year's engagement for audit services in advance.
 Our Audit Committee has also established complementary procedures to require pre-approval of all permitted non-audit services provided by our independent auditors.
-All non-audit services described above were pre-approved by our Audit Committee.